Nneji123/fastapi-nextjs/README.md

 You land on the deployment page where you can follow the build of your docker-compose application.
 Once the build is completed, your application is being deployed and you will be able to access it via `<YOUR_APP_NAME>-<YOUR_ORG_NAME>.koyeb.app`.

-Certainly!
-Below is a sample section you can include in your README to explain how logging and metrics are handled using Prometheus and Grafana:

----

 ## Logging and Metrics

 ### Prometheus